 First up, I’d like to say a huge thank you to the beautiful Scarlett for taking part and playing such an active role in something I’m extremely passionate about.

 Scarlett was the woman behind Blog Con London, an insightful event organised by herself that connected brands and influencers.
-Check out my post on it here:
+Have a look at my post on this here

 Scarlett’s journey has been pretty varied where she’s learned a lot of lessons along the way.
 Fortunately for her, she doesn’t regret anything.